aelaraby6/Monte-Carlo-Pi-Estimation/README.md

 ## Project Description
-This project visualizes the process of estimating the value of π (Pi) using the Monte Carlo method.
+This project visualizes the process of estimating the value of Pi using the Monte Carlo method.
 It uses random point generation within a square that bounds a circle to approximate Pi.

 The visualization includes:
 - **Red points**: Represent points inside the circle.